-- Epilepsy: Epilepsy is a brain disorder that causes seizures and fits and is seen in fox face Pomeranians as young as 6 months old.
+- Epilepsy: Epilepsy is a brain disorder that causes seizures and fits and is seen in fox-face Pomeranians as young as 6 months old.
 It is abnormal, uncontrolled bursts of electrical activity in your dog’s brain.
 A fox face Pomeranian can fall to the side and make paddling motions with its legs.

 - Eye Issues: Eye defects in the fox face Pomeranians are serious and should not be understated or overlooked.
 Eye problems include cataracts, Corneal dystrophy, and Progressive Retinal Atrophy.

-- Dental Problems: Fox Face Pomeranians are prone to teeth and gum problems and early tooth loss.
+- Dental Problems: Fox Face Pomeranians are prone to tooth and gum problems and early tooth loss.
 Regularly check for dental problems and take your fox Looking Pom to the vet for regular dental exams.

 How Much Does a Fox Face Pomeranian Cost?

-You should expect to pay between $1400 and $6000 for fox faced Pomeranian puppies.
-The price of a fox faced Pomeranian Puppy varies depending on many factors including lineage, breeder's location, puppy age, gender, and more.
+You should expect to pay between $1400 and $6000 for fox-faced Pomeranian puppies.
+The price of a fox-faced Pomeranian Puppy varies depending on many factors, including lineage, breeder's location, puppy age, gender, and more.

-The reputable and high-quality breeders tend to breed dogs with the correct head shape and are usually on the upper end of the price spectrum.
+Reputable and high-quality breeders tend to breed dogs with the correct head shape and are usually on the upper end of the price spectrum.
 Female puppies are priced higher when the breeders are selling for breeding purposes.
 What is included in the price also depends on country laws and the breeder himself.

 Fox Pomeranian Temperament